Monitors

 USB-C Connectivity 93

-65W power delivery and daisy-chain support make this a genuine single-cable docking solution.
-6 of 10 sources called it out as a standout feature, and the missing KVM is the only real complaint.
+65W USB-C power delivery and daisy-chaining support make this a strong single-cable docking solution.
+The missing KVM is the one gap that matters for multi-device users.

 Key Takeaway